MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-spark.md

 ### Start Revo64

 Machine Learning Server for Hadoop runs on Linux.
-On Linux hosts in a Hadoop cluster, start an R session by typing `Revo64` at the shell prompt.
+Start an R session by typing `Revo64` at the shell prompt: $ `Revo64`

-	[<username>]$ cd MRSLinux90
-	[<username> MRSLinux90]$ Revo64

 ### Create a compute context